 This is, hands down, one of the most requested cookie recipes from readers.
 I've been asked if I have a recipe for German chocolate cookies for years and I have finally made one that everyone in the family loves and is so easy for the kids to help with too.

 We start with a super soft chocolate thumbprint cookie that is easy to work with and tastes kind of like a brownie.
 I wanted a cookie that was deeply chocolaty without being crumbly and held its shape when baked.
-After a few experiments, I finally came up with something that I really liked.
+After extensive recipe testing, I finally found the perfect chocolate cookie base.

 The cookie base stays soft, but doesn't get so soft it can't hold its structure or the filling inside.
 It's just chocolaty enough without overpowering the filling and when paired together tastes almost exactly like you are having German chocolate cake in cookie form.